Southern England: Birds & History: May 08—19, 2018

-A delightful, relaxed, and easy mix of varied birding and world-class historical sites in the best area of Britain for both.
-Combines migration hot spots with splendid castles, a day in France, and a very flexible and adaptable program.
+A delightful, relaxed, and easy mix of exciting and varied birding plus world-class historical sites in the best area of Britain for both.
+Combines migration hot spots with splendid castles, palaces, exquisite gardens, and Darwin’s charming house with a very flexible and adaptable well-planned program.

-A heady, daily mix of birding at prime wetland nature reserves and migration hot spots, and a special chance to see many migrants close up in the hand being banded, are complemented by visits exploring Britain’s magnificent history from the Romans to World War II.
-This tour is based the entire time at a comfortable hotel set in lovely wooded grounds in the typically English countryside of Kent—the “Garden of England.”
-We give equal time to both interests, but aim at great flexibility to fit individual preferences.
+A heady, daily mix of birding at prime wetland nature reserves and migration hot spots, also offers a unique chance to see many migrants in the hand being banded.
+Our birding will be complemented by visits exploring Britain’s magnificent history from Roman times to World War II.
+We will be based the entire time at a comfortable hotel set in lovely wooded grounds in the typically English countryside of Kent—the “Garden of England.”
+We attempt to give equal time to both interests, but aim at flexibility to allow birding in the morning with afternoons at historic sites.
 Much of Britain’s essential history is found in southeast England, and this short tour gives an unrivaled overview of the thousands of years of history that makes Britain “Great.”

 The history is simply overwhelming!
 We can only skim the surface of the complex past.
-There are countless castles, fortifications, churches, stately homes, and museums to choose from—everything from ancient Roman towns to fascinating industrial archaeology.
-There are vivid links with every era from the Stone Age to the present.
-Different themes beckon to be discovered: Chaucer’s medieval Britain; British Naval Glories; King Henry VIII; Invasions and Conquests; Dickens and Darwin; and a mixed birding/cultural visit to France.
+There are countless castles, fortifications, churches and cathedrals, stately homes, and museums to choose from—everything from ancient Roman towns to fascinating industrial archaeology.
+Different themes beckon to be discovered: Chaucer’s medieval Britain; British Naval Glories; King Henry VIII; Invasions and Conquests; and Dickens and Darwin.

-A one-center tour in excellent accommodations with good food; perfect for couples with non-birding partners; weather variable.
+A one-center tour in excellent accommodations with good food; perfect for couples with non-birding partners; in general, lovely spring weather which can be variable.